DHTMLX/docs-diagram/docs/guides/diagram_editor/shapebar.md

 Let's consider three examples of configuring a shape preview:

 1\.
-You can specify an image to be shown in the shapebar for a custom shape.
+You can specify an image to be shown in the Shapebar for a custom shape.
 For this purpose, you need to pass either an URL to load an image from or a base64 image as a string value to the `preview` property:

 ~~~jsx {6}
 const defaults = {